Finance Charge: In general, borrowing money costs money and credit cards aren’t an exception. One benefit of using. Finance Charge.

 Paying an account balance.
 If you don’t pay your balance completely at the time of the due date each month.

-there’s any promotional 0% interest rate or period, you’ll be charged an additional charge for finance that is based on the APR of your card and the balance remaining.
+If there’s any promotional 0% interest rate or period, you’ll be charged an additional charge for finance that is based on the APR of your card and the balance remaining.
+Finance Charge.